 It was great to have the opportunity to take part in the Future of Roads Event run by New Civil Engineer on Thursday 1st of July 2021.
 The event provided a platform for sector leaders to explore plans for the future of the industry, keeping in mind the challenges presented by Climate Change, net zero targets, Brexit and the Covid-19 pandemic.
 Sessions were presented by individuals from the Department for Transport, CIHT, TfL, Highways England, The Highways Sector Council and more.

-Key take away points from each presentation are provided below:
+Key takeaway points from each presentation are provided below:

-During the pandemic, the biggest challenge the roads sector has faced is funding certainty.
+During the pandemic, the biggest challenge the road sector has faced is funding certainty.
 It is hard to invest for the future without understanding streams of income down the line and having confidence in the funding line is critical.
 A skills shortage going forward is also a concern and we need to focus on what skills we will need in the future as well as today, to ensure we are doing enough upskilling for future requirements.
-Having a different and diverse set of role models is crucial to attracting individuals for our skills demands. - Anna Delvecchio, Mott Mcdonald and Sure Percy, CIHT
+Having a different and diverse set of role models is crucial to attracting individuals for our skills demands. - Anna Delvecchio, Mott Mcdonald, and Sure Percy, CIHT

 The A66 scheme provides a good example of successful project acceleration, as it was possible to accelerate the development phase by 3.5 years by finding compromises in the construction phase.
-The scheme was a success as it responded to government requests at pace and demonstrated good joint-working between Highways England and Government departments.
-“It taught the lesson that unless the right people are involved at the right time, decision making can be ineffective.” – David Haimes, Highways England
+The scheme was a success as it responded to government requests at pace and demonstrated good joint working between Highways England and Government departments.
+“It taught the lesson that unless the right people are involved at the right time, decision-making can be ineffective.” – David Haimes, Highways England

 Looking forward, the sector has many big challenges to meet, including decarbonisation, promotion of active travel, pollution and congestion, connected vehicle technologies and data sharing, demand for EV charging infrastructure and the differences in ways public transport operates and how we deliver services.